cscheid/guitar/README.md

 # Dependencies

-You'll need to install libgit2 with shared library support (possibly the default).
+You'll need to install libgit2 with shared library support (this is possibly the default for any sensible installation), and you'll need boost (I like shared pointers).